corviato1/pcg.neox.eplorer/README.md

 - If screen width shrinks greater than 55%, switch to vertical card placement.
 - If mobile make card display default vertical.
 - Cards will have boarder, and slowly moving background glow.
+- Each card background is a different image

 #### About